eonist/Research/other/jekyll/blog/jekyll-assets.md

 ### Printing assets

-static files are pdf, png svg etc. all other files that does not have frontmater
+Static files are .pdf, .png, .svg etc. All other files that does not have frontmater

 `_layouts/home.html`